NEW: DFMA 2025B is here — Global Costing Data (200,000+ data points across 22 countries). See what's new

 Labor Costs Part Count Separate Fasteners Total Cost Weight Assembly Time Assembly Cost Assembly Tools Assembly Operations Product Development Cycle 0% 50% 100% 42% 54% 57% 50% 22% 60% 45% 73% 53% 45% Top ten responses from 170+ case studies

 • "Total cost" on the slide is 50%.
-This calculator breaks savings into simplification, should-cost price moves, and scrap reductions for auditability.
+This calculator breaks savings into simplification, should-cost price moves, and quality/overhead reductions for auditability.

 How DFMA shifts the development process